alexlindmaa/alexlindmaa.github.io/_pages/cv.md

 * 2018 - 2019: Postdoctoral Research Associate, The Racah Institute of Physics, The Hebrew University of Jerusalem

-* 2012 - 2017: Graduate Researcher, Institute of Technology, Linköping University, Sweden
+* 2012 - 2017: Graduate Researcher, Institute of Technology, Linköping University

-* 2012: Research Assistant, Institute of Technology, Linköping University, Sweden
+* 2012: Research Assistant, Institute of Technology, Linköping University

 ## Teaching